 The average list price per square foot for a home in Pensacola is $103, lower than the Pensacola metro area median price of $111, and the average rental price in Pensacola is $995, also lower than the metro average price of $1,150.

 According to the United States census an estimated 20,612,439 people live in the state of Florida.
 The state has 65,755 mi² of land area, which gave it a population density of 313.47 per mi².
 Here is a list of cities with more than 10,000 residents, with their estimated population as of June 2016 & the 2010 United States Census.
+For Census Designated Places (CDP) where there was no population estimate available for 2016, the 2011-2015 American Community Survey 5-Year Estimates data was used.

 |Rank||Geography||County||2016 Pop||2010 Pop||Change||% △||Land mi²||Pop Den mi²|